aryntmr/Single-Image-Super-Resolution-using-GANs/README.md

 ## Single Image Super Resolution (SISR) using Generative Adversarial Network (GAN)

 ### Overview
 This repository contains the implementation of Single Image Super Resolution (SISR) using Generative Adversarial Network (GAN).
-The project was conducted from November 2023 to January 2024.

 ### Project Details
 - **Objective**: The goal of this project was to enhance the resolution of single images using deep learning techniques, particularly Generative Adversarial Networks (GANs).